xyanz/react-intro/04-virtual-dom.md

 ## Hello World exercise - You do!
 ### Code along: Calling our `Hello` component explicitly

-Update your `index.jsx` file to have the three changes listed above:
+Update your `index.js` file to have the three changes listed above:
 - Delete the CSS import.
 - Change the component name that's imported to be your `Hello` component.
 - Change the component name that's used inside `ReactDOM.render` to be your `Hello` component.